AdrianJVillalobos/Powered-by-AJ/README.md

+# Powered by AJ.
-# My portfolio page used to show my latest projects, achievements and recent studies.
+ My portfolio page used to show my latest projects, achievements and recent studies.